codefresh-io/docs.codefresh.io/_docs/testing/integration-tests.md

 ## How integration tests work in Codefresh

 Service containers work similar to docker-compose.
 A set of containers are launched on the same network with configurable hostnames and ports.
-Once they are up, you decide what to do with a freestyle step what is part of the network as well.
+Once they are up, you decide what to do with a freestyle step that is part of the network as well.
 In the most typical pipeline you can use your existing test framework (regardless of programming language) in the same manner as you would run your tests locally.

 A best practice is to make sure that the hostnames used by your integration tests to access external services are not hard-coded.
 Even though with Codefresh you can decide the name of hostnames used in the pipeline (i.e. the hostname of a MySQL or Redis instance), in the long run it is better if you can choose that information freely without having the limitation of what is mentioned in the source code.